-We all need to laugh more and here’s something that amused me last week.
-Being a Parent’s Hard But We’re Doing the Best We Can Two of the cardinal rules for good parenting are not to stereotype your children and not to compare them, however, I’ve noticed that my older son, aged 11, is often quiet, serious and thoughtful whereas my younger son, aged seven, is boisterous, irreverent and irrepressible.
+Two of the cardinal rules for good parenting are not to stereotype your children and not to compare them.
+I can’t manage that though because I notice that my older son, aged 11, is often quiet, serious and thoughtful whereas my younger son, aged seven, is boisterous, irreverent and irrepressible.

 Take the drama show they were in yesterday as an example.
 The older son concentrated, spoke well and put on a fine performance while the younger son managed to fit his lines in around much improvised face pulling, fidgeting and theatrical bum scratching.